 The Department of Education has determined that a student’s parents are primarily responsible for their child’s education.
 Students generally are allowed 6 years to earn a bachelor’s degree.
 Therefore, the Department of Education added those 6 years to the age of 18, and has declared that 24 is the age a student can become independent.

 How/where can I apply for financial aid?

 The quickest way to apply is at www.fafsa.gov.
 A paper FAFSA can be completed and mailed, but it will take about twice as long to process, and it does not help you correct errors before submission.
-Paper FAFSA forms can be found in our office, high school counselor’s offices, or local libraries.
-Paper FAFSA forms are required for dependency overrides and for some non-citizens requesting aid.
-These FAFSAs are not mailed, but are submitted to our office.
+Paper FAFSAs can be requested from the Department of Education.

 Why can’t the Financial Aid Office tell me what I can qualify for before I file my FAFSA?